bshack/trndyModel/README.md

 ### Update

-This updates a single stored item in the array with new data at the specified index.
-This extends the existing item data when the item data type is an object, old properties are overwritten, new properties are added to the object.
-Other data types are simply replaced with the new updated data.
-This will emit a 'change' event.
+This updates a single stored item in the array with new data at the specified index:

 ```
 modelColors.update(1, {